Lesson Plan - Get It!

-There will be some more terms to learn before we start our research.
-Let's get some of the terms of the relationships straight now!
+There will be some more terms to learn before starting your research, so get some of those terms of the relationships straight now!

 - Did you answer the opening question correctly?
 Did you know what a second cousin, once removed is?

-Even if you guessed correctly, watch What's a Second Cousin Once Removed?, by Jared Owen, to learn more:
+Even if you guessed correctly, watch the following video to learn more.

-Now, let's take a look at some of the things we may find when we delve into our family histories!
+Now, take a look at some of the things you may find when delving into your family histories!

 Seeing the Big Picture